 Emergency First Response Courses

-EFR training increases the learner’s confidence and willingness to react when there is a medical emergency.
+Emergency First Response training courses increases the learner’s confidence and willingness to react when there is a medical emergency.
 EFR entails easy-to-follow steps for emergency care.
 It also encourages students to apply and practice the skills they learn.
 Each course under EFR training includes self-study materials, quick reference cards and video clips.
-You can start learning immediately..
+You can start learning immediately at Scuba duka diving centre Diani one of the best diving school in kenya..
 Besides adhering to the CPR and first aid training requirements for the PADI Rescue Diver program, EFR course meets every professional level score.
-Here is a list of EFR courses:
+Here is a list of Emergency First Response courses:

 Primary Care (CPR)Description: This program introduces students to the methods and tricks of handling life-threatening emergencies.
 It is an easy, step-by-step course.
 CPR offers eight different first aid skills for helping a person who isn’t breathing, has no heartbeat and is in shock.
 In addition, they may have a spinal cord injury and/or severe bleeding.
 You will be taught how to give primary care to a patient and monitor them closely until they receive emergency medical services